dynatrace-oss/barista/src/schematics/dt-example/README.md

 ng g @dynatrace/components-schematics:dte --name=default --component=select
 ```

+- Specifying a name is required using the --name flag
 - Specifying a component is required using the --component flag
 - Adds new example to a component with the correct imports